hakimio/Updated-pChart-2/README.md

 Updated-pChart-2
 ================

-pChart 2.1.4 updated with changes from dakota/pchart plus some other minor fixes.
+pChart 2.1.4 updated with changes from dakota/pchart plus some other minor fixes/changes.

 Changes by Guillaume Duwelz-Rebert (added on 2014-04-19):
 * Ability to define plot chart's label orientation